Passing it on

 How has studying sociology impacted your faith?

 Sociology helped me to be more aware of my faith.
 It helped me to show forgiveness toward others and to not be so quick to judge them.
 People are a product of their environment.
 We can't blame them for the bad decisions they make because they have been taught that by their experiences.
-As a society, it is our job to try to help the people who are lost to get back on the right track so they can be positive contributors to society.
+As a society, it is our job to try to help the people who are lost to get back on the right track so they can be positive contributors.